nlnlznlx/data-engineering-zoomcamp-2025/notes/4_analytics.md

 ),
 ```
 * The `ref()` function translates our references table into the full reference, using the `database.schema.table` structure.
-* If we were to run this code in our production environment, dbt would automatically resolve the reference to make ir point to our production schema.
+* Run the same code in any environment, it will resolve the correct schema for you: If we were to run this code in our production environment, dbt would automatically resolve the reference to make it point to our production schema.

 ## Defining a source and creating a model